Euthyphro dilemma: Response: Restricted divine command theory

 One problem remains for such views: if God's own essential goodness does not depend on divine commands, then the question regards what it does depend on.
 Perhaps something other than God.
 Here the restricted divine command theory is commonly combined with a view reminiscent of Plato: God is identical to the ultimate standard for goodness.
 Alston offers the analogy of the standard meter bar in France.
 Something is a meter long inasmuch as it is the same length as the standard meter bar, and likewise, something is good inasmuch as it approximates God.
 If one asks why God is identified as the ultimate standard for goodness, Alston replies that this is "the end of the line," with no further explanation available, but adds that this is no more arbitrary than a view that invokes a fundamental moral standard.
 On this view, then, even though goodness is independent of God's will, it still depends on God, and thus God's sovereignty remains intact.

-This solution has been criticized by Wes Morriston.
+This response has been criticized by Wes Morriston.
 If we identify the ultimate standard for goodness with God's nature, then it seems we are identifying it with certain properties of God (e.g., being loving, being just).
 If so, then the dilemma resurfaces: God is either good because he has those properties, or those properties are good because God has them.
 Nevertheless, Morriston concludes that the appeal to God's essential goodness is the divine-command theorist's best bet.
 To produce a satisfying result, however, it would have to give an account of God's goodness that does not trivialize it and does not make God subject to an independent standard of goodness.